MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-mysql-database-cdc.md

 ### Set up MySQL database

 The Azure MySQL database connector uses the Debezium MySQL connector to capture changes in your MySQL Database.
 You must define a MySQL user with permissions on all databases that connector monitors.
-For step-by-step instructions, see [Set up MySQL DB](../real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md#set-up-mysql-db).
+For step-by-step instructions, see [Set up MySQL Database (DB)](../real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md#set-up-mysql-db).

 ### Enable the binlog